zubeax/zubeax.github.io/_posts/2024-06-05-installing-minio.markdown

 The CLI exposes all [API functions](https://min.io/docs/minio/linux/reference/minio-mc.html) supported by minio.

-Here is are some example commands.
+Here are are some example commands.
 ~~~sh
 # creating a new bucket
 minioclient mb miniok3s/knowhow